dnaaun/openFraming/README.md

 	# mkdir $HOME/mallet
 	$ tar -xvf ~/mallet-2.0.8.tar.gz --one-top-level=$HOME/mallet

+## Prepare environment variables
+This also depends on your operating system.

-One then has to export the directory where the mallet executable is found as an environment variable.
+The directory where the mallet executable is found:
-(This also depends on your operating system).

 	$ export MALLET_BIN_DIRECTORY=$HOME/mallet/mallet-2.0.8/bin

+The directory where the application should store files:

+	$ export PROEJCT_DATA_DIRECTORY=$HOME/openFraming/project_data/

 ## Command to run